OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/create_zepkit.md

 **Build your own Zepkit**

-To build our own zepkit, we will use [Tutorial zepkit](https://zepkit.zeppelinos.org/) and add an extra `Hello` contract.
-To download and install Tutorial zepkit follow [these](https://zepkit.zeppelinos.org/) instructions.
+To build our own ZepKit, we will use [Tutorial ZepKit](https://zepkit.zeppelinos.org/) and add an extra `Hello` contract.
+To download and install Tutorial ZepKit follow [these](https://zepkit.zeppelinos.org/) instructions.

 **Add our Hello contract**